Six tips to help you save money on life insurance

 1) Take your time

 With so many options to weigh up, you don’t want to rush in when buying life insurance.
 Some policies may, on the surface, seem a good deal, but have hundreds of hidden clauses that make them much less of a good buy when you look into them.
+For example, you should know if the policy has a cash surrender value, and if so, how much cash would be available to you in the event you exercise that option.

 So make sure you take your time, research carefully, ask questions and check the small print before making a final decision.